Tell Me You Love Me (album)

 Tell Me You Love Me is the sixth studio album by American singer Demi Lovato.
 It was released on September 29, 2017, by Island, Hollywood, and Safehouse Records.
-The album serves as her final project to be released through Hollywood Records, with whom she released six studio albums.
-Primarily a pop record, the album also incorporates elements of R&B. Lovato described the album as having a more "soulful" side than her previous work, and named Christina Aguilera, Aretha Franklin, and Kehlani as its major influences.
-Contributions to the album's production came from several producers, including Mitch Allan, David Massey, Oak Felder, Stint, and John Hill.
+Primarily a soul and R&B record, the album was described by Lovato as having a more "soulful" side than her previous work.
+She named Christina Aguilera, Aretha Franklin, and Kehlani as its major influences.
+Contributions to Tell Me You Love Mes production came from various producers, including Mitch Allan, David Massey, Oak Felder, Stint, and John Hill.

-Lyrically, Tell Me You Love Me explores themes of overcoming heartbreak, letting go of trauma, and being single.
-The album's lead single "Sorry Not Sorry", released on July 11, 2017, went on to become Lovato's highest-charting single in the United States, peaking at number six on the Billboard Hot 100 and being certified 7× Platinum by the Recording Industry Association of America (RIAA).
-The title track was released as the album's second and final single on November 14, peaking at number 53 on the Billboard Hot 100 and later being certified double Platinum by the RIAA.
+The lead single "Sorry Not Sorry" went on to become Lovato's highest-charting single in the United States, peaking at number six on the Billboard Hot 100 and being certified 7× Platinum by the Recording Industry Association of America (RIAA).
+The title track was released as the second and final single, peaking at number 53 on the Hot 100 and later was certified double Platinum by the RIAA.

-Upon its release, Tell Me You Love Me received generally favorable reviews from music critics, many of whom praised its production and Lovato's emotive vocal performance, with some deeming it her finest album to date.
-It peaked within the top ten in numerous countries worldwide, peaking at number three on the US Billboard 200.
-In support of the album, Lovato embarked on the Tell Me You Love Me World Tour in 2018.
-On May 7, 2021, Lovato released previous Target-edition bonus tracks "Smoke & Mirrors" and "Ready for Ya" as part of the deluxe version of the album.
+Tell Me You Love Me received generally favorable reviews from music critics, many of whom praised its production and Lovato's emotive vocal performance, with some deeming it her finest album to date.
+It charted within the top ten in Australia, Belgium, Canada, Ireland, Mexico, the Netherlands, New Zealand, Scotland, Spain, the United Kingdom, and the United States.
+To support the album, she embarked on the Tell Me You Love Me World Tour in 2018.
+On May 7, 2021, Lovato released previous Target-edition bonus tracks "Smoke & Mirrors" and "Ready for Ya" as part of the deluxe version of Tell Me You Love Me.

 Recording and development

-Following the release of her fifth studio album Confident in October 2015, Lovato told Latina that her follow-up album would have a "more soulful vibe".
-In October 2016, she announced via Twitter that she would be taking a break from music and the spotlight in 2017, stating "I'm not meant for this business or the media".
-However, she revealed to Mike Adam in August 2017 that after doing charity work earlier that year, she felt rejuvenated and started creating music again, which eventually led to an album.
-The singer mentioned that a title and release date had been chosen, but she was not allowed to disclose them at the time.
+Following her fifth studio album, Confident (2015), Lovato discussed with Latina magazine wanting her follow-up album to have a "more soulful vibe".
+In October 2016, she announced via Twitter her plans to take a break from music and the spotlight in 2017, stating: "I'm not meant for this business or the media."
+After once stating that another album would not follow until 2018, Lovato revealed in August 2017 that doing charity work earlier that year rejuvenated her enough to create music again, which eventually led to an album.
+She also mentioned how its title and release date had been chosen, but was not allowed to disclose them at the time.

-Lovato also told MTV News that month she was influenced by many artists for Tell Me You Love Me, including Aretha Franklin, Christina Aguilera, and Kehlani.
-She stated that the album was heavily inspired by Aguilera's album Stripped, calling it "a breakout album that really transformed her into the icon that she is today".
-Lovato stated that she worked with producers Pharrell Williams and Mike Will Made It, but their work would not be featured on the album.
+For Tell Me You Love Me, Lovato was influenced by multiple artists, including Aretha Franklin, Christina Aguilera, and Kehlani.
+According to her, the album was heavily inspired by Aguilera's fourth studio album, Stripped (2002), calling it "a breakout album that really transformed [Aguilera] into the icon that she is today".
+Lovato worked with producers Pharrell Williams and Mike Will Made It, but she stated that their work would not be featured on the album.